-- support children to live the best life possible - adopt the approach of Positive Behaviour Support to promote Quality of Life, well-being, inclusion and participation. - provide consistent and committed staff, skilled with the 'supportive qualities' to enhance learning - value and acknowledge how our children learn best as described in our Pupil learning Charter - use the pupil-centered approach of 'engagement' to identify and celebrate all pupils' progress, including maintained, linear and lateral progress.
-Our children can achieve the unrealised possibilities. - have all felt the continued impact of COVID-19 - responded with research on Quality of Life and Positive Psychology to introduce 'Well-being and Happiness profiles that form the core of where we re build Positive emotion, Engagement, Relationships, Meaning and belonging, and Achievement.
-Teachers, families and carers are all involved and engaged in this dynamic process - expect learners have a good attendance and are punctual.
-The attendance target is set at 90% and are solution focused on improving % falling below this target. - uphold a positive culture and ethos to support safeguarding safeguarding is an important part of everyday school life - safeguarding is all our responsibility.
+- support children to live the best life possible. - adopt the Zones of Regulation approach for our behaviour management to promote Quality of Life, well-being, inclusion, and participation. - provide consistent and committed staff, skilled with the 'supportive qualities' to enhance learning. - value and acknowledge how our children learn best as described in our Pupil learning Charter - use the pupil-centered approach of 'engagement' to identify and celebrate all pupils' progress, including maintained, linear, and lateral progress. - responded with research on Quality of Life and Positive Psychology to introduce 'Well-being and Happiness profiles that form the core of where we rebuild Positive emotion, Engagement, Relationships, Meaning and belonging, and Achievement.
+Teachers, families, and carers are all involved and engaged in this dynamic process. - expect learners to have a good attendance and to be punctual.
+The attendance target is set at 90% and we are solution focused on improving the % falling below this target. - uphold a positive culture and ethos to support safeguarding safeguarding is an important part of everyday school life safeguarding is all our responsibility.